djvill/APLS/doc/layer-reference/typology.md

     - Finally, note that layers are always in scope order from longest to shortest

 - [Search]({{ '/doc/search' | relative_url }})
-  - In the layered search matrix, layers are organized into columns by scope, as in the following screengrab.
+  - In the layered search matrix, layers are organized into columns by scope:
   ![]({{ '/assets/screengrab/search-matrix.png' | relative_url }}){: .screengrab }
   Only a few layers appear when you first load the search page, but you can select <span class="keyterm">projects</span> to show more (see [below](#project)).

 - [Exporting data]({{ '/doc/export-data' | relative_url }})
-  - Layers are organized into columns by scope.
-Depending on how you're exporting data, there might be additional columns.
-For example, when [exporting a formatted transcript]({{ '/doc/export-data#export-formatted-transcript' | relative_url }}) as in the following screengrab, you can also export participant and transcript attributes.
+  - Layers are organized into columns by scope
+  - Depending on how you're exporting data, there might be additional columns.
+For example, when [exporting a formatted transcript]({{ '/doc/export-data#export-formatted-transcript' | relative_url }}), you can also export participant and transcript attributes:
   ![]({{ '/assets/screengrab/transcripts-export-format.png' | relative_url }}){: .screengrab }